“Be the change you wish to see in the world” is a wonderful sentiment attributed to the Mahatma (sanskrit for “Great Soul”) that was Gandhi.

 What am I doing about it ?

-One of three areas I note on that page I focus on is in mentoring women.
+One of the areas I focus on is in mentoring women.
 This is something I have always done, added to which the majority of my coaching clients over the years have been women leaders.

 Despite decades of talk, we are still a very long way away from diversity of thought being present where decisions are made in our world, whether that be in the workplace, in board rooms, in politics, in community action.
 Wherever you look, women are almost always under-represented.